Orikuro/vic/README.md

 ===

 VindictusItemComparer, a brute-force Java-client, that compares every possible item-combination of the ARPG Vindictus.
 Multi-threaded, uses args4j and jaxb.
-Will feature some kind of webclient later to create new sets/items.
-Current Phase: Alpha (1.9)
+Current Phase: Alpha (2.0)
 ------
 **2DOS:**
 Documentation